-The data used to calculate the Allocation key is based on the total volume used by residential customers and business customers.
+The data used to calculate the Allocation key is based on the usage in Gbps at daily peak usage by residential customers and business customers.
 The Deep Package Inspection (DPI) system is the source system for this data.
 It is a tool that enables Telenet to track customer traffic and measures how much traffic was generated at a certain point in time.
 DPI allows Telenet to investigate which products, data or systems that customers are using.